moll-dev/Data-Structure-Zoo/4-Collections and Iterators/README.md

 ### Iterators for Singly-Linked Lists
 How do we then use the ``for item in list:`` piece of syntactic sugar on our new list?
-We use an interator!
+We use an iterator!
 Now currently there are 4 ways to add iterative capabilities to a collection in Python.
 I'll go over one of the easier for Singly-Linked lists and leave the more complicated one for the Doubly-Linked list.
 For our basic iterator method ``__iter__`` we simply write ``return self``.
 Now we can implement the ``next()`` method,